lequanha/Kiwiland/README.md

 •	From inside your putty session, please make a GIT CLONE git clone https://github.com/lequanha/Kiwiland.git

-This creenshot is inside QuanHaLe_documentation.doc and QuanHaLe_documentation.pdf
+This screenshot is inside QuanHaLe_documentation.doc and QuanHaLe_documentation.pdf

 •	Please use this statement to list the content ls -LRl

-This creenshot is inside QuanHaLe_documentation.doc and QuanHaLe_documentation.pdf
+This screenshot is inside QuanHaLe_documentation.doc and QuanHaLe_documentation.pdf

 •	Please use the available MS Word and/or PDF files for your guidelines QuanHaLe_documentation.doc